Alysa Liu delivers the US its first women's figure skating world championship in nearly 2 decades

 Liu was once considered the sport's rising star, the youngest-ever U.S. champ when she triumphed at the age of 13 in 2019, and then defended her title the following year.
 She fulfilled a childhood ambition by qualifying for the Olympics, finishing sixth at the 2022 Beijing Games, and earned a bronze medal at the world championships that year.

 Then she stepped away.
-Liu decided that skating had become less joy and more of a job, and she wanted to focus on being a normal student.
-It wasn't until she went on a skiing trip and felt the rush of competition — albit a much different way, and with far lower stakes — that she began to think about a comeback.
-And early last year, she made it official on social media.
+Liu decided that skating had become less of joy and more of a job, and she wanted to focus on being a normal college student.
+It wasn't until she went on a ski trip and felt the rush of competition — albeit in a much different way, and with far lower stakes — that she began to think about a comeback.

-The road was bumpy, to be sure, but a big step was her second-place finish to Glenn at the U.S. championships.
+Early last year, she made it official with a cryptic posting on social media.
+And while the path back in a notoriously fickle sport was bumpy, to be sure, Liu took a big step forward with her second-place finish to Glenn at the U.S. championships.

 She took the last step up on the podium Friday night.